National Team Identification Series FAQ

 The current international age determination date states your birthday must fall on January 1 or later of a specified year to be eligible for particular age groups.
 The age a player reaches during the calendar year of the international competition will serve as his competition age.

-(For example, if your son/daughter wants to play on the 18U National team in 2018, he/she must be 18 years old or younger during the entire calendar year.
-If your son/daughter would turn 19 on or before December 31 of 2018, he/she would not be eligible to participate with the 18U National Team because his/her competition age would be 19, regardless of his/her age during the time of the tournament.)
+(For example, if your son/daughter wanted to play on the 18U National team in 2018, he/she must have been 18 years old or younger during the entire calendar year.
+If your son/daughter would turn 19 on or before Dec.
+31, 2018, he/she would not have be eligible to participate with the 18U National Team because his/her competition age would be 19, regardless of his/her age during the time of the tournament.)

 Q. What are the rules for bat specifications at USA Baseball National Team Identification Series events?